 The American Kennel Club suggests that many of the supplements that help humans with health problems can also be added to a dog's diet to help dogs as they age.
 Consider including glucosamine and chondroitin for joint health and to help prevent arthritis.
 Antioxidants might be able to improve memory and cognitive function in senior dogs.
 Some high-quality dog foods have supplements added to them.
 Some high-quality dog foods have supplements added to them that can help with particular health issues.

 READ MORE: Do Big Dogs Sleep More Than Small Dogs?

 Kidney disease and diabetes in senior dogs

-This is just one reason why making sure your senior dog has the right food for them is an important part of caring for your dog.
+This is just one reason why making sure your senior dog has the right food for them throughout their lifespan is an important part of caring for your dog.
 If you have any doubts about your dog's health or their food, talk with your vet.
 Ask about exercise, supplements, calories, and overall health for aging dogs.

 - VCA Hospitals: Nutrition - General Feeding Guidelines for Dogs

 - Pet Health Network: My Dog is Drinking a Lot of Water (Polydipsia)